c4me-caro/civetenum/README.md

 # CIVETENUM
-script para automatizar la enumeración de puertos de un dispositivo endpoint
+script to automate port enumeration of an endpoint device.

 # Usage